Primary School Curriculum

 Both within and outside of these transdisciplinary units of inquiry, students spend significant amounts of time focusing on skills and content specific to mathematical learning, language learning, German, science, social studies, the Arts and personal, social and physical education.

 Working collaboratively, teachers identify how students are developing and consolidating key skills and conceptual understandings at each grade level.
 In order to cater for and respond to individual students, a variety of learning opportunities and contexts are offered.
-Teachers at each grade level focus on individual student’s development and self-, peer- and teacher-assessment; and feedback allows students to take ownership of their learning and realise learning goals based on clearly stated criteria.
+Teachers at each grade level focus on individual student’s development.
+Self-, peer- and teacher assessment and feedback allows students to take ownership of their learning and realise learning goals based on clearly stated criteria.
 In order to understand more about student learning, parents are encouraged to:

-- Read the weekly updates on the school’s VLE
+- Read the weekly updates on the school’s Schoology environment

-- Participate in parent teacher and student led conferences, which happen regularly throughout the year
+- Participate in parent-teacher and studen- led conferences, which happen regularly throughout the year

 - Read the student’s written reports